canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/hardware/device-drivers/README.md

 The consistency checks upon hardware availability and support are provided by Firmware Toolkit and included in provided board Makefiles.

-Kernel ragments files are allocated into directories named after kernel menuconfig entry names.
+Kernel fragments files are allocated into directories named after kernel menuconfig entry names.

 The main folders are :
   * android